abscorpy/stardog/readme.txt

 python stardog.py mode x y

 where mode is f for fullscreen, w for windowed, at resolution x,y.
 Omit x,y for max resolution.
-Stardog requires Python and Pygame.
+Stardog requires Python 2.6ish and Pygame.
 Stardog will run faster if Psyco is installed.
+(This assumes python is in your path variable.)

 Controls: